 - Zavvy.co – A video platform which co-founders Federico Hernandez and Will Hoekenga (remember him from the American Rum Index?) intended as a live streaming tool for rum festivals, repurposed after COVID-19 shattered the world’s bar industry and cancelled all rumfests.
 Now it is a weekly series of interviews and discussions with members of the industry

 - ACR has some really useful virtual distillery tours and “Rum Talk” sessions with distillery people

 - Rum on the Couch – Dave Marsland, who runs the UK based Manchester Rum Festival, hosts brief conversational look-what-I-got videos and reviews of mostly one bottle at a time.
 He reminds me a lot of The Fat Rum Pirate’s informal written style.
 He really does, quite often, review from his couch.
-Lots of information and opinion presented in an easygoing style.
+Lots of information and opinion presented in an easygoing fashion.

-Even within the fast moving rum community where things change on a daily basis, some articles stand out as being more than a flash in the pan and stand the test of time.
+Even within the fast moving rum community where things change on a daily basis, some articles stand out as being more than a flash in the pan and survive the test of time.
 Most bloggers content themselves with reviews and news, and a few go further into serious research or opinionating.
 Here some that bear reading:

-- Tarquin Underspoon’s List of what Rums to Start With.
+- Tarquin (Rachel) Underspoon’s List of what Rums to Start With.
 Every boozer and every blogger sooner or later addresses this issue, and the lists change constantly depending on who’s writing it, and when.
 This is one of the best.

 - The Cocktail Wonk’s article on E&A Scheer.
 This is the article that allowed laymen to understand what writers meant when they spoke about “brokers” buying bulk rum and then selling it to independent bottlers.
 It introduced the largest and oldest of them all, Scheer, to the larger public in an original article nobody else even thought to think about.